theypsilon/retrospy-MiSTer/README.md

-# Custom Database Template for the MiSTer Downloader
+# RetroSpy Update Database for the MiSTer Downloader

 Database to keep RetroSpy for MiSTer up to date.